livekit/client-sdk-js/.changeset/wet-ways-grin.md

 "livekit-client": patch
 ---

-Throw error if Room is instantiated on non-compatible browser
+Throw error if trying to connect with a non-compatible browser